 What are Vernier Calipers?

 Vernier calipers or Slide calipers are measuring instruments that can measure small lengths with much more accuracy than normal scales.
 A vernier caliper consists of two scales – a main scale and a vernier scale.
+The main scale is the same as a normal centimeter scale and the vernier scale is introduced so that the measurement of the combined system becomes much more accurate.

 What to measure with a Vernier Caliper?